 The United States uses economic and financial sanctions more than any other country.
 Sanctions policy may originate in either the executive or legislative branches.
 Presidents typically launch the process by issuing an executive order (EO) that declares a national emergency in response to an “unusual and extraordinary” foreign threat, such as “the proliferation of nuclear, biological, and chemical weapons” (EO 12938) or “the actions and policies of the Government of the Russian Federation with respect to Ukraine” (EO 13661).
 This affords the president special powers (pursuant to the International Emergency Economic Powers Act) to regulate commerce with regard to that threat for a period of one year, unless extended by him/her or terminated by a joint resolution of Congress.
 (Executive orders may also modify sanctions.)

 Congress, for its part, may pass legislation imposing new sanctions or modifying existing ones, which it has done in many cases.
-In instances where there are multiple legal authorities, as with Cuba and Iran and others, congressional and executive action may be required to alter or lift the restrictions.
-For example, there are ten statutes and more than twenty-five executive orders associated with the Iran sanctions program.
+In instances where there are multiple legal authorities, as with Cuba and Iran, congressional and executive action may be required to alter or lift the restrictions.

 How did the 9/11 attacks change sanctions policy?

-In concert with its allies, the U.S. government launched an all-out effort to disrupt the financial infrastructure supporting terrorists, international criminals, and other rogue actors.
+In concert with its allies, the U.S. government launched an all-out effort to disrupt the financial infrastructure supporting terrorists and international criminals.
 This campaign focused on the gateways of the global financial system—international banks—and relied on a handful of new authorities granted to U.S. agents in the days after the attacks.

 Penalties for sanctions violations can be huge in terms of fines, loss of business, and reputational damage.
-Federal and state authorities have been particularly rigorous in prosecuting banks in recent years, settling at least a dozen cases with fines over $100 million since 2009.
-In a record settlement, France’s largest lender BNP Paribas pleaded guilty in 2014 to processing billions of dollars for blacklisted Cuban, Iranian, and Sudanese entities.
+Federal and state authorities have been particularly rigorous in prosecuting banks in recent years, settling at least fifteen cases with fines over $100 million since 2009.
+In a record settlement, France’s largest lender, BNP Paribas, pleaded guilty in 2014 to processing billions of dollars for blacklisted Cuban, Iranian, and Sudanese entities.
 The bank was fined nearly $9 billion—by far the largest such penalty in history—and lost the right to convert foreign currency into dollars for certain types of transactions for one year.

 Similarly, those tainted by a U.S. money-laundering designation may suffer crippling losses.
 In September 2005, Treasury officials labeled Banco Delta Asia a primary money laundering concern, alleging that the Macau-based bank was a “willing pawn for the North Korean government.”
 Within a week, customers withdrew $133 million, or 34 percent of BDA’s deposits.
 The financial shock rippled across the globe, inducing other international banks to sever ties with Pyongyang.